-The TWDB has identified six aquifers that meet statutory requirements and exclusion criteria and are eligible for brackish groundwater production zone designation.
-These six aquifers, excluding the Dockum Aquifer within the area of the High Plains Underground Water Conservation District No. 1 and the Edwards (Balcones Fault Zone) Aquifer within the boundaries of the Edwards Aquifer Authority and Barton Springs/Edwards Aquifer Conservation District, which are not eligible for zone designation (Figure 10), will be mapped and characterized first and then evaluated for brackish groundwater production zones.
-The remaining 12 aquifers do not meet statutory requirements and will only be mapped and characterized after the TWDB meets the December 1, 2032, legislative deadline for completing the zone designations for qualifying aquifers (Figure 11).
+The Dockum Aquifer within the area of the High Plains Underground Water Conservation District No. 1 and the Edwards (Balcones Fault Zone) Aquifer within the boundaries of the Edwards Aquifer Authority and Barton Springs/Edwards Aquifer Conservation District are not eligible for zone designation.
+The remaining 12 aquifers are ineligible for zone designation and will only be mapped and characterized after the TWDB meets the December 1, 2032, legislative deadline for completing the zone designations for qualifying aquifers (Figure 11).